Howard Lane: Career

 After briefly working as a draftsman for Skidmore, Owings and Merrill in Chicago in 1947, he moved to Los Angeles in 1948.
 He worked as a draftsman for Martin and Associates and later as Project Architect for Pereira and Luckman until 1952.
 He established his own architectural firm, the Lane Architectural Group in 1953.
 It was based in Woodland Hills.

 Most of his architectural designs were commercial buildings.

-However, he also designed private residences and places of worship.
-For example, in 1957, he designed the Schustack Residence in the Hollywood Hills.
+However, he also designed a few private residences and places of worship.
+In 1957, he designed the Schustack Residence in the Hollywood Hills.
+Along with fellow architect Edward Ray Schlick, he designed the Valley Beth Shalom Conservative synagogue, located at 17100 Ventura Boulevard in Encino.

 In 1966, he designed the Travelers Insurance Building, a commercial building, in the Neo-Streamline Moderne style, located at 16661 Ventura Boulevard.
-Meanwhile, with fellow architect Edward Ray Schlick, he designed the Valley Beth Shalom Conservative synagogue, also located at 17100 Ventura Boulevard in Encino.

 He designed the Beverly Hills Financial Center in 1972.
-It is the third tallest building in Beverly Hills.
+It is the third-tallest building in Beverly Hills.

 He was a fellow of the American Institute of Architects and served as the president of its California Council in 1977.